What is Chalk Paint and How to Use it – a Beginners Guide

 - 1 part calcium carbonate

 This recipe is very popular, and I’m not surprised why.
-It’s fast-drying(like 30 min fast) and has great consistency and coverage.
+It’s fast-drying(like 30 min fast) and has excellent consistency and coverage.
 The application and finish are like a branded paint-smooth and chalky.

-And it can be stored for more extended periods as it doesn’t thicken much over time.
-It’s excellent for distressing, but it needs sanding while the branded paint can sometimes be distressed with only a wet cloth.
+And it can be stored for extended periods as it doesn’t thicken much over time.
+It’s excellent for distressing but needs sanding, while the branded paint can sometimes be distressed with only a wet cloth.

 Chalk painting tips for beginners